 About the Department:

-The Virginia SBDC and its ICAP program are part of the Mason Enterprise Center.
+The Virginia SBDC and its ICAP program are part of the Mason Enterprise department.

 Virginia SBDC – The Virginia SBDC is an organization of 27 local Small Business Development Center offices across Virginia providing professional business counseling, training, and business resources to help grow and strengthen Virginia businesses.